 HUD funds the Section 202 and Section 811 Supportive Housing programs to encourage and support the development of assisted housing in cities across the Country.
-The Section 202 Supportive Housing for the Elderly Program provides financial support for the construction, rehabilitation, or acquisition of supportive housing for the elderly.
-Similarly, the Section 811 Supportive Housing for the Disabled provides financial assistance for nonprofit organizations seeking to develop affordable, supportive housing for low-income adults with disabilities.
-The City of Scranton is supportive of the use of Section 202 and Section 811 Supportive Housing developments to increase the supply of affordable supportive housing in the City.
+The Section 202 Supportive Housing for the Elderly Program provides financial support for the construction, rehabilitation, or acquisition of supportive housing for the Disabled provides financial assistance for nonprofit organizations seeking to develop affordable, supportive housing for low-income adults with disabilities.
+The City of Scranton is supportive of the use of Section 202 and Section 811 Supportive Housing in the City.
 Additionally, the City supports the use of Low Income Housing Tax Credits (LIHTC), and Federal Home Loan Bank funds.
 There are many existing developments, developments currently under construction, and planned proposals.